Thursday, February 6, 2025

 When will interest rates fall?
 Forecasts for a base rate cut

-However, the ONS has now revealed that inflation rose to 2.3 per cent in the 12 months to September, above what markets were forecasting.
+The ONS revealed that inflation rose 2.5 per cent in the 12 months to December – slightly below what markets forecast.

 Meanwhile, economists at Capital Economics think the base rate will fall to 3.5 per cent by early 2026.